Important Things To Know Before Moving To Carmel, IN

 Outsiders Think It’s Pretentious

-Because everything seems so prim and proper.
-Plus a high degree of culture is always on display in the downtown area.
+Because everything seems so prim and proper, plus a high degree of culture is always on display downtown.

 Furthermore, the wealth is evidenced by the cost of housing here.
 It has priced many families out of the market.

 Thus, as an outsider looking in.
 Or an insider looking out.
 Sometimes it feels like a case of the “haves and the have-nots”.